JefGrailet/SAGE/Python/INSIGHT/README.md

   (`BipProjBot`) of a neighborhood - subnet bipartite graph, said projections being given as text files listing vertices and their respective adjacencies.
 Projections on neighborhoods have been computed for all the available snapshots too.

+* **June 30, 2021:** second major update `INSIGHT`.
+In addition to many new figures/results generated for snapshots collected during Spring 2021 (until late May), this update brings the `DoubleBip` mode, which allows one to turn a `SAGE` snapshot into a double bipartite graph where the three parties are respectively (hypothetical) Layer-2 devices, routers and subnets.
+The first two parties, i.e. the virtual Layer-2 equipment with routers, replace the neighborhoods modeled in the simple bipartite formalism.
+This additional formalism is meant to study the router degree (i.e., how many routers a given router is adjacent too), and in particular, assess the potential presence of Layer-2 equipment.
+This mode involves using the (final) alias resolution data captured by `SAGE`.
+It is still work in progress, as the alias resolution data should ideally be post-processed to infer routers more accurately.

 ## Contact